asatarin/testing-distributed-systems/README.md

 * [Netflix A STATE OF XEN — CHAOS MONKEY & CASSANDRA](https://vimeopro.com/user35188327/cassandra-summit-2015/video/140949186) from Cassandra Summit 2015
 * [Testing Apache Cassandra with Jepsen: How to Understand and Produce Safe Distributed Systems](https://youtu.be/OnG1FCr5WTI) by Joel Knighton presented at Devoxx UK 2016
 * [Testing Apache Cassandra 4.0](https://cassandra.apache.org/blog/2018/08/21/testing_apache_cassandra.html) — quick overview of approaches used to test next major version of Cassandra
+* [Fallout](https://github.com/datastax/fallout) — tool to run distributed tests as a service.
+It is meant to easily orchestrate cluster creation and testing tools like [Jepsen](#jepsen), performance testing tools and others, though extention and combining them in various ways with enviromental conditions.
+It could run tests either locally or on large scale clusters.

 ### ScyllaDB